 In AD410, the Roman Emperor Honorius sent a goodbye letter to the people of Britain.
 He wrote, "fight bravely and defend your lives ... you are on your own now".
 The city of Rome was under attack and the empire was falling apart, so the Romans had to leave to take care of matters back home.
-After they left, the country fell into chaos.
-Native tribes and foreign invaders battled for power.
-Many of the Roman towns crumbled away as people went to living back in the countryside.

 The Romans brought significant changes to Britain.
 They built over 10,000 miles of roads and built houses, forts and temples from stone rather than wood.
-Before the Romans arrived, most Britons had lived in the countryside.
-The Romans also brought bathhouses, central heating, sanitation.